Estate Planning is the process of putting your personal and financial affairs in order.

 - Your loved ones are relieved of the burden of trying to organize and finalize your affairs after your death.

-- Your estate plan saves your loved ones money by avoiding probate.
+- Your estate plan saves your beneficiaries money by avoiding probate.

 In California, your estate plan will almost always include a Revocable Living Trust which enables your estate to avoid probate court proceedings.
 This not only keeps your personal affairs private but it also saves time and money.
 Probating an estate in California comes with a big price tag and generally takes more than one year to complete.